baccigalupi/CalOrders/Artifacts/README.md

 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | [Build and Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Build-and-Deploy)
 p.
 Setup or used configuration management | [Configuration Management](https://github.com/OncoreLLC/CalOrders/wiki/Configuration-Management)
 q.
 Setup or used continuous monitoring | [Continuous Monitoring](https://github.com/OncoreLLC/CalOrders/wiki/Continuous-Monitoring)
 r.
-Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) | [Application Container Deploymente](https://github.com/OncoreLLC/CalOrders/wiki/Application-Container-Deployment)
+Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) | [Application Container Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Application-Container-Deployment)
 s.
 Provided sufficient documentation to install and run their prototype on another machine and | [Setup and Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Setup-and-Deployment)
 t.
-Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge |
+Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge | [Software Licensing](https://github.com/OncoreLLC/CalOrders/wiki/Software-Licensing)

 ##CalOrder Development Team
 Oncore selected Mike Tsay as the Team Leader/Project Manager, who had authority over and was responsible and accountable for the quality of the prototype submitted _(2a)_.